 - Failing to inform staff of any and all problems with equipment or materials.
 Only library staff may reset equipment.

-Failure to comply with the CCPL Acceptable Use of Electronic Resources Policy or the guidelines listed above may result in loss of computer privileges.
+Failure to comply with the Cass County Public Library Acceptable Use of Electronic Resources Policy or the guidelines listed above may result in loss of computer privileges.
+Library staff will provide a report of any violation to the Library Director for review.
+If found to be in violation of the policy, patrons may appeal to the Board of Trustees.